 When it became about utility — getting everything, all at once, for free — it was disruptive, to say the least.
-The industry has found creative ways to ensure that music is still incorporated into other platform experiences, and “live” continues to thrive, but it is a cautionary tale for all of us.
+The industry has found creative ways to ensure that music is still incorporated into other platform experiences.
+And “live” continues to thrive, but it’s a cautionary tale for all of us.

 Why does experiential matter to you?

 Experiential only matters to me if it’s deeply creative.
 There are plenty of “experiences” that we’ve all paid for that were unpleasant or missed the mark.
 But if something can evoke an emotional response, or just blow your mind, that’s memory creation.